Education

 When Professional Help is Critical

 Level 3 hoarding requires professional intervention in most cases.
-Biohazard cleanup may be necessary, structural assessment is important, and pest control is essential.
-Professional teams typically need 2-4 weeks.
-Cost ranges from $15,000-$30,000 depending on home size.
+Our biohazard remediation team handles contamination safely.
+Structural assessment is important, and pest control is essential.
+Professional teams typically need 2–4 weeks.
+Cost ranges from $15,000–$30,000 depending on home size.

 Level 4: Severe Hoarding